NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 Zenodo link for the release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating a release will trigger producing the Zenodo permanent link.
-That link
+Creating a release will trigger producing the Zenodo permanent link (after a few
-cannot be changed, and the text it copies from the release notes cannot be
+minutes).
+That link cannot be changed, and the text it copies from the release
-changed either.
+notes cannot be changed either.

 It is very important to *create the release just once for the given tag*.
 Otherwise, the Zenodo permanent link will always point to the earliest attempt